ThomasBittner1/KangarooDocumentation/kangaroo/docs/face/faceTweakerCtrls.md

 ## Ctrl Attachments
 ### *parallelAttachTransforms()*
-The *parallAttachTransforms()* function is making the ctrl passers follow the mesh.
+Same as for Custom Attachers, the *parallAttachTransforms()* function is making the ctrl passers follow the mesh.
 It's called *parallel* because it seems like it's getting attached to the mesh, but in fact it's looking at which joints the closest vertex of each ctrl is bound to, and then recreates the skincluster behavior of that vertex with matrix nodes.
 It works for more than one skinCluster, but